 The bus ride to Trakai Castle takes about 45 minutes and then from the actual bus stop to the castle, you will have to walk 20 minutes.

 You can walk around the castle for free, even after its closing time.
 The ticket for the castle costs 7 Euros.
+To reach the castle island, you’ll cross 2 lovely bridges, which are a preferred spot for photos.

 I recommend sticking around until the sunset because it is a beautiful view.
 But if you’re going to Trakai with the bus, make sure to not miss the bus back as the last one leaves at 21:35 (20:45 on Sundays).